-It is sometimes useful to change the parameters in a configuration file specific to a system Gem, such as the Admin or Reclaim GcGems, the Page Manager, Symbol Gem, or cache warmer Gems.
+It is sometimes useful to change the parameters in a configuration file specific to a system Gem, such as the Admin or Reclaim GcGems.
 This allows customized configuration settings that remain in effect if the system is stopped and restarted.